davepinch/pinchy.cc/content/topics/people/e/elise-stefanik/birth/snippet-early-life-and-education.md

 ---
+title: "birth of Elise Stefanik (Wikipedia)"
-title: "Stefanik was born in Albany, New York, on July 2, 1984, to Melanie and Kenneth Stefanik." birth of: Elise Stefanik born in: Albany, New York
+✂️: "Stefanik was born in Albany, New York, on July 2, 1984, to Melanie and Kenneth Stefanik." birth of: Elise Stefanik born in: Albany, New York
 citation: >-